prasansrini/todo-list-eth/README.md

 # todo-list-eth
-A Blockchain application for ToDo list management using Ganache and Truffle framework.
+A Blockchain application running on Ethereum for To-Do list management using Ganache and Truffle framework.